ryley-o/OpenCryptoTax/README.md

 market for method calls to:
 - `Offer Punk For Sale`
   - Exports which punk ID and asking price in ETH
+- `Offer Punk For Sale To Address`
+  - Exports which punk ID, asking price in ETH, and address offered to

 `input/utils/import_punk_txs.example.csv` provides an example formatted list of transactions to import.